Agile Reinforcement Learning through Separable Neural Architecture and Applications: Method: SPAN for Reinforcement Learning

 \subsection{SPAN}

 While KHRONOS operates on normalized inputs $[0,1]^d$, RL environments yield observations with arbitrary ranges and distributions.
-SPAN addresses this through a preprocessing layer that normalizes inputs before B-spline evaluation.
-(Figure~\ref{fig:span_architecture}).
-A single fully-connected layer with sigmoid activation:
+A preprocessing layer is therefore required that guarantees outputs in $[0,1]^d$ by construction without relying on batch statistics or pre-specified input bounds, both of which are unavailable under the non-stationary observation distributions of online RL.
+Table~\ref{tab:preprocessing} compares candidate normalization schemes against this constraint.